kimwalisch/primecount/README.md

 ```
 If your CPU supports the
 [POPCNT instruction](http://en.wikipedia.org/wiki/SSE4#POPCNT_and_LZCNT)
-then it is enabled by default in the build process.
+then it is enabled in the build process.
 Using POPCNT speeds up
 primecount by about about 10 percent.
-If you want to use libprimecount you may
+If you need maximum portability
-want to disable POPCNT for maximum portability.
+you can disable POPCNT using:
 ```sh
 $ ./configure --disable-popcnt
 ```